Real-time collisions of fractional charges in a trapped-ion Jackiw-Rebbi field theory: Trapped-ion scalar solitons and Dirac fields

 where we fill up to $N_{\rm f}=(N+1)/2$ ($N_{\rm f}=N/2$) energy levels if $N$ is odd (even).
 Here, the fermionic operators read $\gamma_{\epsilon_\nu}^\dagger = \sum_n \mathcal{M}^{\rm f}_{n,\epsilon_\nu} \chi^{\dagger}_n$, where $\mathcal{M}^{\rm f}$ is a unitary matrix with eigenstates arranged in the columns and fulfilling $\sum_{n,l}(\mathcal{M}^{\rm f}_{n,\epsilon_\nu})^* [\,\,h(\boldsymbol{\Phi}_{\rm K})\,]_{nl}\mathcal{M}^{\rm f}_{l,\epsilon_\tau}=\epsilon_\nu\delta_{\nu,\tau}$.

 For $\nu=N_{\rm f}$, one can indeed show that the corresponding eigenmode is localised around the soliton also in this discrete case, and regardless of where the soliton center lies (see Fig.~\ref{fermionic_zero_mode_frequencies}).
 In this figure, we show the change in the fermionic spectrum as one varies the soliton width (Fig.~\ref{fermionic_zero_mode_frequencies} {\bf (a)}), together with the fermionic zero mode at different widths (Fig.~\ref{fermionic_zero_mode_frequencies} {\bf (b)}).
-We observe in this figure how, as we increase $\xi$, there is a better agreement with the wavefunctions of the continuous model (cf. Eq. \eqref{continuous_zero_mode}), and how several energies deviate from the bulk continuum bands $\epsilon_{\pm}(k)$ to become in-gap modes.
+We observe in this figure how, as we increase $\xi$, there is a better agreement with the wavefunctions (cf. Eq. \eqref{continuous_zero_mode}) and the energies (cf. Eq.~\eqref{cont_limit_bound_states}) of the continuous model, and how several energies deviate from the bulk continuum bands $\epsilon_{\pm}(k)$ to become in-gap modes (as expected from Eq.~\eqref{cont_limit_bound_states}).
 Note that Eq.~\eqref {continuous_zero_mode} is derived for natural units, whereas the fermionic model can have a different Fermi velocity $c_{\rm f}=2Ja$.
-To account for this, the continuum expression~\eqref{continuous_zero_mode} must be rescaled as $2g^2/\lambda\mapsto 2g^2/\lambda c^2_{\rm f}$, leading to a perfect agreement with of the lattice zero-energy solution when $\xi_0\gg a$ ~\cite{PhysRevD.10.4130}.
+To account for this, the continuum expressions~\eqref{continuous_zero_mode} and \eqref{cont_limit_bound_states} must be rescaled as $g\mapsto g/ c_{\rm f}$, and $\varepsilon_n\mapsto \varepsilon_n c_{\rm f}$, leading to a perfect agreement with that of the lattice zero-energy solution when $\xi_0 \gg a$ ~\cite{PhysRevD.10.4130}.